 From the Experian data breach to the City of Atlanta shutdown, some of the most high-profile cyberattacks in recent years targeted businesses and institutions in the state of Georgia.
 Now, Henry County in Georgia is under attack, with no timeline for when the servers will come back online.
 The cyberattack got flagged by the county’s IT team, which took down the network and isolated the affected servers.

 However, the damage was already done.
 The county website remains offline, phones in county offices are still out, and on-demand transit operations are inoperable.
 Meanwhile, the county courts are operating, but court records are still not available.
 Henry County officials are working with the FBI and the Georgia Technology Authority to investigate the incident.

 Sophos recently published a report called “The Impossible Puzzle of Cybersecurity” that surveyed 3,100 IT managers in 12 countries.
 Not surprisingly, the findings paint a bleak picture of the current threat landscape.
 According to the report, 67 percent of organizations suffered a cyberattack in 2018.
 Over half of all successful attacks involved phishing schemes, while another 30 percent involved ransomware.

 A vendor used by the Tennessee Higher Education Commission and Department of Education experienced a data breach, exposing the information of students.
-The vendor is Graduation Alliance, which hosts career planning website CollegeforTN.org for THEC.
-Independent forensic experts are on the case, although the website will not come back online until the investigation is complete.
+The vendor is Graduation Alliance, which hosts a career planning website called CollegeforTN.org for THEC.
+Independent forensic experts are on the case, although the site will not come back online until the investigation is complete.